 If the auto reverse function malfunctions and repeats opening or tilting up the sunroof, keep pushing the tilt down switch within 5 seconds after it happens, then the sunroof will fully close gradually.
-In this case, make sure nothing is caught in the sunroof.
+In this case, make sure nothing is sunroof.